So this is how The Ramblin’ RiverCat Marks His Territory…

 Wait a minute!
-If you’re one of the millions of Ramblin RiverCat subscribers, you probably recognize this picture from a previous post.
+If you’re one of my millions of subscribers, you probably recognize this picture from a previous post.
 But I assure you this photo is not recycled.
 Nope, that is a brand new puddle of anti-freeze.
-You see, this is how the RiverCat marks his territory…

 After quickly registering at the office, I turned the key and watched the temperature gauge shoot straight up.
 I didn’t have much time to drop this trailer.
-I raced around the park trying to find my spot, made one wrong turn towards a dead end, backed up, turned around, and managed to find my spot and unhitch the trailer without further damage.
+As the engine smoked, I overshot my turnoff and performed a tight backup/turnaround maneuver that was beyond my ability.
+I got lucky, and somehow managed to reach my site.

 I spent all day Thursday dealing with Les Schwab and trouble-shooting here at base camp.
 Here’s the damage report:

-1. The leaf spring helper must come off.
+1. The leaf spring “helper” must come off permanently.
 It should never have been installed on my particular vehicle in the first place.
-I do have to pay the difference on parts for the new leaf springs, but Les Schwab will cover labor and refund the cost of the part being removed.
-The part is not due to arrive until next Wednesday or Thursday.
+I have to pay the difference on parts for the new leaf springs, but Les Schwab will cover labor and refund the cost of the part being removed.
+The new leaf springs are are not due to arrive until next Wednesday or Thursday.

-5. I’m stranded at an expensive campground.
-Yep, there’s one with a weekly rate of just $140 down the road.
-Just one problem — I have nothing to tow it with.
+3. I’m stranded at an expensive campground.
+There’s one with a weekly rate of just $140 down the road.
+Just one problem — I don’t have a tow vehicle at the moment.

 4. The poker landscape has changed.
 I thought I was putting myself right in the middle of a poker-rich region, but the bigger games have dried up in recent years, and it appears I’ll have to make a commute to earn a decent wage.